danielaperazapi/Where-is-the-math-in-the-Rubik-s-Cube-by-Daniela-G-Peraza-Pichardo/README.md

 In **PLL (Permutation of the Last Layer)**, the pieces are already correctly oriented, but must be moved into their correct locations.

 Many OLL and PLL algorithms can be analyzed using permutations and commutators.
-Rather than affecting the entire cube, these algorithms are carefully designed to move only specific corners or edges while preserving solved sections.
+Rather than affecting the entire cube, these algorithms are carefully designed to **move only specific corners or edges while preserving most part of sections that have already been solved**, such as the cross which remains completely unaffected or three-fourths of the F2L stage (commutators allowed localized changes).

 From a mathematical perspective, each OLL or PLL algorithm corresponds to a particular permutation in the Rubik's Cube group.